Aiswarya-prasad/aiswarya-prasad.github.io/_pages/research.md

 My research focuses on the bacterial diversity and ecology of animal gut microbiomes.
 I’m particularly excited by how modern sequencing and bioinformatics enable questions that were nearly impossible to tackle a decade ago.

 Through my PhD, I’ve explored how microbiomes operate at the **strain level**—a crucial but often ambiguous unit of diversity.
-Strain-level resolution is especially relevant for **microbiome engineering** and designing stable synthetic microbial consortia.
+Strain-level resolution is especially relevant to understand **microbiome ecology** that can enable microbiome engineering and designing stable synthetic microbial strains and consortia.
 Using both natural variation and controlled experimental systems in **honeybees**, I investigate the eco-evolutionary processes shaping these bacterial communities.

 ---